Brexit 'could be model for Turkey'

 What will the 'Brexit model' be?

-Nobody yet knows but the UK is leaving both the EU's single market and customs union.
+Nobody yet knows but the UK is due to leave both the EU's single market and customs union.

 Agreement was reached on 8 December to move talks forward on to a proposed transition period after the UK leaves, and the future relationship.